DevsHero/leptos_portfolio_admin/README.md

 -   **Form Validation:** Ensure that all required fields are validated and prevent updates if any required fields are missing.
 -   **Toast Notifications:** Provides feedback for actions performed on the admin page.
 -   **Backend Server:** A simple Actix Web API server that interacts with the SurrealDB database.
--   **Responsive UI:** Adapts to both desktop and mobile layouts using Tailwind CSS.
+-   **Responsive UI:** The user interface adapts smoothly to all devices screen sizes using Tailwind CSS.
+-   **Caching:** Utilizes Redis to cache profile data and generated PDF files, improving website performance by reducing database queries and server processing.
 -   **Site Configuration:**
     -   Set the website title.
     -   *Meta Tags: Under development.*